phetsims/sun/doc/Checkbox.md

     * Can hear a voicing context response.

 ## Keyboard Support
-Checkbox operation with Alterantive Input should be identical across Description and Voicing features.
+Checkbox operation with Alternative Input should be identical across Description and Voicing features.

 | Key   | Function                                               |
 |:------|:-------------------------------------------------------|